 Churches and businesses vary in why they exist, for obvious reasons.
 A church’s mission focuses on activities that benefit their congregation and society, and aren’t there to maximize profit.
-Nobody owns shares of a church or interests in its property either.
-Extra income should be recycled back into the church’s mission and activities as well.
+Nobody owns shares of a church or interests in its property.
+Extra income should be recycled back into the church’s mission and activities.

 There are several other differences worth mentioning.
 Churches are exempt from paying income tax while businesses do pay these taxes.
 Your church wants to make the world a better place by investing time, resources, and funds into the community, so the government chooses to credit organizations like yours with certain benefits.
 While churches don’t pay income tax, they do pay property and state taxes.

 Another difference is businesses create income statements each quarter to assess the business’s financial performance.
 Churches, however, write up a statement of activities.
 This includes revenues, expenses, and net assets.
 The other resource a church depends on is a quarterly balance sheet listing the equity.
 Since churches don’t operate with an owner or owners, they’ll produce a statement of financial position, which shows the organization’s liabilities and assets.

 Next, we’ll look at how accounting for a church might differ from accounting for a traditional business.

 What Is Church Accounting?